Back to main page

 Three ways to develop code using the Dragonfly12-Plus module:

-• In the lowest cost configuration, the Draginfly12-Plus module is pre-installed with serial monitor and requires a RoadRunner or a RoadRunner-Jr. module to interface to the Code Warrior IDE or uBug12 on a PC.
+• In the lowest cost configuration, the Draginfly12-Plus module is pre-installed with serial monitor and requires a RoadRunner or a RoadRunner-Jr. module to interface to the CodeWarrior IDE on a PC.

-• If you would like to use D-Bug12 monitor to debug your code, another approach is to use your TinyBDM, or MiniDragon or Dragon12 plus as a BDM POD and debug the Dragonfly12 module via BDM connection, so you don't need to buy a RoadRunner module.
+• If you would like to use D-Bug12 monitor to debug your code, another approach is to use your TinyBDM, or MiniDragon or Dragon12-Plus as a BDM POD and debug the Dragonfly12 module via BDM connection, so you don't need to buy a RoadRunner module.

 In this setup, you can only use D-Bug12 monitor to debug your code and the D-Bug12 monitor is located in the BDM POD, all flash memory on the Dragonfly12-Plus module can be used for user programs.

-The method of downloading your programs into this module is different than the normal way of downloading programs into RAM using Buffalo monitor or D-Bug12 monitor.
+If the serial monitor is used, the method of downloading your programs into this module is different than the normal way of downloading programs into RAM using Buffalo monitor or D-Bug12 monitor.
 This chip does not have a full-featured monitor that can execute ASCII commands given in the terminal window.
 Instead, it has a small 2K serial monitor that can only execute binary encoded commands.
-You can only interact with it using a special program called Code Warrior IDE or uBug12 running on your PC.
+You can only interact with it using a special program called CodeWarrior IDE.

 The CodeWarrior IDE is an industrial grade program that lets you examine memory and registers, change memory and registers, erase flash, and download programs.
 The most valuable feature is that it supports breakpoints and source level debugging in assembly and C languages.
 The standard version of the CodeWarrior costs thousands of dollars, but the special edition of the CW is free.
 The limitation of the special edition is that your program code size cannot exceed 32K in flash memory which is still large enough for most educational applications.

-For more information about Code Warrior please visit: http://www.evbplus.com/Code_Warrior_hcs12.html
+For more information about CodeWarrior please visit: http://www.evbplus.com/Code_Warrior_hcs12.html

 In order to program the MC9S12DG256 flash memory, you must program an even number of bytes and begin on an even address boundary for each s-record.
 If any one s-record in the file contains an odd number of bytes or begins with an odd address, the flash memory cannot be programmed.
 Let's use the test_DF12P.asm as a sample program and assume that the assembler successfully generated the test_DF12P.s19.
-Next, you must use the Freescale’s s-record conversion utility, sreccvt.exe, to make an s2 file from the test_DF12P.s19 by using the following command line:
+Next, you must use the Freescale’s s-record conversion utility, sreccvt.exe, to make an s29 file from the test_DF12P.s19 by using the following command line:

 Srccvt -m c0000 fffff 32 -of f0000 -o test_DF12P.s29 test_DF12P.s19